Amaka-hub20/Amaka-Project01/README.md

-This is an out of social media
+This is an output of social media